How to Grow the Top Varieties of Calathea Plants

 White Fusion Calathea is somewhat difficult to maintain and is more sensitive to sunlight than other plants.
 However, it will thrive inside your home with the proper maintenance and supervision.
 Please pay more attention to the White Calathea than other house plants since they require the highest humidity and indirect light.

-Calathea Lancifolia famous as Rattlesnake plant, is a distinctive plant native to Brazil.
+Calathea Lancifolia is commonly known as the Rattlesnake plant, and it is native to Brazil.
 It features distinctive deep green leaves that are shaped as spears.
 The plant is often referred to as the Rattlesnake plant because of the distinctive markings on the leaves.
 These marking look like rattle snakeskin patterns.
 The leaves are also adorned with stunning purple undersides, making them appear unique in any space.

 Rattlesnake plants, if taken proper care of, can reach 30 inches tall.
 The unique leaves and stunning colors make it an eye-catching plant.
 If you’re searching for an attractive, captivating and relatively easy-to-care Calathea for your home, the Calathea Lancifolia is a good choice.